vitejs/vite/docs/guide/api-environment-frameworks.md

   appType: 'custom',
   environments: {
     server: {
-      // by default, the modules are run in the same process as the vite dev server during dev },
+      // by default, modules are run in the same process as the vite server },
   },
 })

-// You might need to cast this to RunnableDevEnvironment in TypeScript or use
+// You might need to cast this to RunnableDevEnvironment in TypeScript or
-// the "isRunnableDevEnvironment" function to guard the access to the runner const environment = server.environments.node
+// use isRunnableDevEnvironment to guard the access to the runner const environment = server.environments.node

 app.use('*', async (req, res, next) => {
   const url = req.originalUrl

   // 1.
 Read index.html
+  const indexHtmlPath = path.resolve(__dirname, 'index.html')
-  let template = fs.readFileSync(path.resolve(__dirname, 'index.html'), 'utf-8')
+  let template = fs.readFileSync(indexHtmlPath, 'utf-8')

   // 2.
 Apply Vite HTML transforms.
 This injects the Vite HMR client,
   //    and also applies HTML transforms from Vite plugins, e.g. global